From BR Bullpen

 Biographical Information

 Ashburn, who played 15 years in the majors, spent the first 12 with Philadelphia.
 He broke in at age 21 in 1948, and immediately showed the abilities that marked his career: he hit .333, had a .410 OBP, and stole 32 bases in 117 games.
-Although Ashburn was probably a better player, Alvin Dark won the Rookie of the Year Award.
+Although Ashburn was probably a better player, Alvin Dark won the Rookie of the Year Award in its second year of existence.

-Richie went on to hit over .300 ten times in his career, with highs of .350, .344, and .338.
+Richie went on to hit over .300 ten times in his career, with highs of .350, .344, and .338 and winning a pair of batting titles.
 He was excellent at pulling a walk, leading the league 4 times in OBP at a time when few people noticed.
 His high walk total was 125 walks in 1954.

 As an older player, he was still a major contributor to the Chicago Cubs in 1960-1961 and to the New York Mets (as an original Met) in 1962.
 With the Cubs in 1960, he scored 99 runs in front of Ernie Banks' 41 home runs.
 With the Mets in 1962, although the team was a laughing stock, Ashburn hit .306 with a .424 OBP.